Welcome to today's edition of the Rush 24-7 podcast.

 You can't engage in voter fraud.

-And it is a crying shame what this kind of advocacy has done from for too many people in the black population of this country.
+And it is a crying shame what this kind of advocacy has done for too many people in the black population of this country.

-Uh there's nothing there's nothing about this that is discriminatory.
+There's nothing about this that is discriminatory.

 The state has defended the law as a way to combat voter fraud.

-Of course, it w Mr. Sterley, where was the recent story that there were was it upstate New York that uh twenty-three different districts had uh photo ID required in a test of where was that update that we did recently?
+Of course, Mr. Sterley, where was the recent story that there were, was it upstate New York that 23 different districts had photo ID required in a test of it?

 He's not listening to screening calls.